sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

 <br>

-# Brownfield deployment #
+## **Scenario 3: Brownfield including deployer** ##

 In this scenario the deployment will be performed using existing resource groups, storage accounts, virtual networks, subnets and network security groups.

-## **Scenario 3 - Brownfield deployment using the deployer** ##

 In this scenario the Azure artifacts will be deployed into an existing Azure environment.
-The deployment includes two environments "MGMT" and "QA".
-Both environments need a Service Principal registered in the deployer key vault.
+The deployment includes two environments "MGMT" and "QA" in the East US 2 region.

+**Note** Both environments need a Service Principal registered in the deployer key vault.

 This scenario contains the following deployments